-It’s only natural to want to tinker with the operating system of your smartphone after you are accustom to using all the features which come with your version of Android.
+It’s only natural to want to tinker with the operating system of your smartphone after you are accustomed to using all the features which come with your version of Android.
 Checking out the applications and bloatware from various manufacturers helps cure boredom, but over time you realize life’s probably better without much of those apps because it’s hindering the device performance.

 - Turn on the smartphone and navigate to the Settings > About Device.
-In this section you should check that it matches up with the model number i896.
+In this section, you should check that it matches up with the model number i896.
 Do not follow the steps for any other model number.